richardjj27/RJVMMetaMove/README.md

 ### *Write-RJLog*
 Write a formatted log text to the file specified in $LogFile with timings.

-`LogFile` String (or is it an object) to write log entries to.<br>
+`LogFile` Target for migration log files.<br>
 `Severity` The severity of the log entry (0 = information, 1 = debug, 2 = warning, 3 = error)<br>
 `LogText` The test to be written.<br>

 ## *Dependent Files*
 ### *ExcelOutput.csv*
-- Defines the selection, order, formatting and notes for each exported field.
+- Defines the selection, order, formatting and notes for each exported field.<br>
-- Target 1 is for the VM hosts report.
+- Target 1 is for the VM hosts report.<br>
-- Target 2 is for the VM guests report.
+- Target 2 is for the VM guests report.<br>

+### *VCList.csv*
+- Defines the list of vCenter Servers (their FQDN) to be interrogated.

 ### *$VMListFile*
 - Defines the list of VMs to be migrated.
 This needs to provide the following.